bk211/RLE-Image-Compression/README.md

 # Compilation
 To run the program, simply run
 <br>$make run
+<br>by default, it open the program with the file can_bottom2.ppm of the img folder
 <br> Or
 <br>$./exec XXX
 <br> where XXX is the path to ppm image file